eltioemil/eltioemil.github.io/index.markdown

 ### They call me DevOps

-I am quite lazy and I tend to forget everything, so, that inevitablely drove me to automation and writing things as code.
+I am quite lazy and I tend to forget everything, so, that inevitably drove me to automation and writing things as code.
 And that is what I have been doing for about twelve years now.
 Apparently, I am not the only one, and people like me are called DevOps.
-But I preffer to say that we are system administrators that embrace DevOps culture.
+But I prefer to say that we are system administrators that embrace DevOps culture.

 ### Moar Tech!

 On previous versions of this website, I had this fancy list of technologies I have used enough to be able to say I knew them.
-The list keept growing as technology and necessity did and it became way too large.
+The list kept growing as technology and necessity did and it became way too large.
 So I just decided to stop this suffering today.

 Lately I have been mostly working on Cloud, but I have seen places in my past, even Datacenters: